On healthcare progress and social unification

 Innovation, progress and social unity

-As entirely rejecting innovation is ultimately absurd, the constructive discussion focuses on the regulation of public access to healthcare innovation in a bid to minimise obstacles to social permeation.
+As entirely rejecting innovation is ultimately absurd, the more constructive discussion focuses on the regulation of public access to healthcare innovation in a bid to minimise obstacles to social permeation.
 As such, we can open by recognising that during this pre-unification phase, those with access to innovation have access to something new.
 Something they may benefit from testing, yet only have conditional need for.
 In this process both wins and losses are accrued by both those with, and without access.
-In healthcare this is suffering.
+In healthcare this is quantified as suffering and cost.
 This will however, inevitably and temporarily, create a perspective-bound sense of inequality.
-If accepted as logically inevitable to the process of unification, this pre-integration phase can be recognised as a process that results in the cost- and reliability-structure changes required for integration.
-This process can be more or less efficient and its relative efficiency is contextual and can be calculated.
+If accepted as logically inevitable to the process of unification, this pre-integration phase can be recognised as a process that results in the optimised cost- and reliability-structure changes required for integration.
+This process can be more or less efficient and its relative efficiency is contextual, can be measured and calculated.

 This inevitable phase of temporary inequality should then perhaps better be modelled into a method to anticipate and positively improve the baseline by minimising waste.
 In this context, the idea of unification can be thought of as the moment where permeation of access to successful strategies is no longer a distinguishable feature.
-This unity we’d be systematically pursuing then is most accurately defined as the absence of notable differences.
+This unity we’d be more systematically pursuing then, would most accurately be defined as the “absence of notable differences”.
 This then raises the important issue of the observer, their measurement tools and their willingness to observe and report these differences of course.
+This also connects it to Dot theory’s fundamental notions of the unique individual, computable representations of consciousness as a self-generated holographic simulations discussed in other essays on this site.

 What does “social” mean?

 For healthcare progress, "social" highlights how innovation intersects with these relations: e.g., frontier medicine might unify elites through shared access but fragment broader society if distribution favors the privileged.
-If Dot Theory is correct, it reframes "social" as computable—observer sentiments as "dots" that, when bias-corrected, reveal inefficiencies in social structures.
-This could preempt inequality by modeling how health advancements permeate cultures, turning "social" from a vague descriptor into a predictive variable for unification.
+If Dot Theory is correct, it reframes "social" as computable and when bias-corrected, reveals inefficiencies in social structures.
+This could preempt inequality by modeling how health advancements permeate cultures, turning "social" from a vague descriptor into a predictive variable for useful for optimised social unification.

 What Does "Unification" Mean?

-"Unification" in this essay implies the convergence of disparate social elements into a cohesive whole, where differences (e.g., in access, outcomes, or identities) become indistinguishable or harmonised through rationalisation and integration.
-It's not mere homogeneity but the absence of notable and pre-integration phase defining friction resolve into equitable permeation.
-Drawing from systems theory, unification is like entropy in information structures: fragmented "dots" (sentiments, data) reorganise into stable, efficient patterns, reducing waste and conflict.
+"Unification" in this essay implies the convergence of disparate social elements into a metacognitive cohesive whole, where differences (e.g., in access, outcomes, or identities) become unnotable, indistinguishable or harmonised through rationalisation and integration.
+It's not mere homogeneity but the absence of notability to the existing variation.
+This is not to say physical homogeneity or lack of aesthetic and material variation, but rather the absence of pre-integrationphase-defining friction as it resolves into equitable permeation.
+Drawing from systems theory; unification then is like entropy in Quantum information structures: fragmented "dots" (sentiments, data) reorganised into fractal but stable, efficient patterns, reducing waste and conflict.

-In healthcare, unification isn't only inevitable from progress alone, it can also be a designed outcome.
-Novelty creates temporary inequality as early adopters test and refine, accruing "wins and losses" (suffering, in health terms).
-Dot Theory, if accurate, could accelerate this by linearising the process—predicting sentiment-driven diffusion to minimise the phase's duration and costs.
+In healthcare, unification isn't only inevitable from progress alone, it can also be a designed outcome by the way its innovation development and delivery mechanisms are distributed.
+Novelty creates temporary inequality as early adopters test and refine, accruing both "wins and losses" (suffering, in health terms).
+Dot Theory, if accurate, could accelerate the permeation and reduce inequality by linearising the process and predicting sentiment-driven diffusion to minimise the pre-integration phase's duration and costs.
 Ethically, this invites responsibility: pursuing unification as "the absence of notable differences" demands observers (us) to measure and report equitably, and accept that biases obscure true progress.

 These definitions position Dot Theory and its tentatively defined framework as a tool for proactive unification, turning healthcare innovation from a divider into a motivated cultural integrator.